-Name of entity Organsiation number Share Method of accounting consolidation Method of prudential consolidation Description Booli Technologies AB 556733-0567 100% Full consolidation Not consolidated IT company Воарра АВ 559081-8273 67% Full consolidation Not consolidated IT company Joint ventures not included in the consolida ted situation Name of entity Organsiation number Share Method of accounting consolidation Method of prudential consolidation Description Tibern AB 559384-3542 14% Equity method Not consolidated IT company
+Name of entity Organsiation number Share Method of accounting consolidation Method of prudential consolidation Description Booli Technologies AB 556733-0567 100% Full consolidation Not consolidated IT company Joint ventures not included in the consolidated situation Name of entity Organsiation number Share Method of accounting consolidation Method of prudential consolidation Description Tibern AB 559384-3542 14% Equity method Not consolidated IT company

 Together with six other mortgage banks, SBAB has formed a jointly-owned company, Tibern AB, and exercised an option to purchase the housing transaction portal Tambur from UC AB.
-The acquisition of Tambur via Tibern AB was approved by the European Commission in October 2022.
-The acquisition will be completed according to plan in the second quarter 2023.
-The company currently conducts no operations.
+The acquisition of Tambur via Tibern AB was approved by the European Commission in October 2022 and the acquisition was completed in April 2023.
+In November 2023 SBAB sold the entity Boappa AB to OurLiving.
+Boappa AB was not included in the consolidated situation.